ghubstan/slate/source/index.html.md

  ------------- | ------------- | -------------
- id | string | The unique identifier of the payment account. payment_method_id | string | The unique identifier of the payment method. address | string | The optional altcoin wallet address associated with the (altcoin) payment account.
+ id | string | The unique identifier of the payment account. payment_method_id | string | The unique identifier of the payment method. address | string | The optional altcoin wallet address associated with the (altcoin) payment account. payment_details | string | The optional payment details, if available.

 ## PaymentMethod